alexarne/Convex-Polygon-Collisions/README.md

 * The user can select another polygon by clicking on it

+## Known Bugs

+* During particularly complicated simulations involving chain collisions, stack overflows might occur.
+In such cases, the collision algorithm will halt, the action will be reverted, and print it to the console.

 ## TODOs

-* Style the input section (bottom center)

-* Add functionality to the help-button (top-right) in the form of creating a modal (pop-up) with instructions

-* Add functionality to the settings-button (top-right) in the form of creating a modal (pop-up) with configurable settings (movement speed slider, algorithm selector) and a save button

 * Finalize README by linking to code section of algorithm

+    * Add code overview in the scripts/ folder

+    * Add video demonstration of the website

+* Add Reset Values button to settings (red color)

+* Make all elements (input section, top-right buttons, modal sizes, canvas?, font sizes) resize to different resolutions

+* Add images to this README and the tutorial modal

 ## Algorithm Implementations